 For the past coupe of years IAJ has been working with the Iowa Bicycle Coalition and the Iowa Foundation for Justice to promote bicycle helmet use for Iowa kids through a joint effort called the Safe Cycling Project.
 It is estimated that 75 percent of bicycle-related fatalities among children could be prevented with a helmet.
 We’ve collaborated to outfit thousands of children with new bike helmets at community events across the state.

-Since 2003, IAJ has worked with the Iowa Foundation for Justice to lend an extra hand to injured workers and their families through the Byard Braley Scholarship Fund.
-The fund grants scholarships to injured workers or their family members who’ve been set back by a workplace injury and are in pursuit of further education.
+Since 2003, IAJ has worked with the Iowa Foundation for Justice to lend an extra hand to injured workers and their families through the Byard & Marcia Braley Scholarship.
+The fund grants scholarships to injured workers and their family members who’ve been set back by a workplace injury and are in pursuit of further education.